Adamjee Cantonment College

 Adamjee Cantonment College (আদমজী ক্যান্টনমেন্ট কলেজ) also known as ACC is an educational institution in Dhaka Cantonment, Dhaka, Bangladesh.
-The institution was established in 1960 following the ideology of the renowned public schools of England – Eton and Harrow.
+The institution was established in 1960 following the ideology of the public schools of England.
 It is managed by the Bangladesh Army, established primarily for the children of army personnel.
 But civilian students can also study in this college.

 History

 On 16 February 1960, Adamjee Cantonment College started its journey as an English-medium school founded by Gul Muhammad Adamjee (son of Sir Adamjee Haji Dawood, founder of Adamjee Group).
 The institution was later renamed Adamjee Cantonment College.
 A public school attached to the college served students through the first to tenth grade.
 The school and college were separated in 1995 and made totally independent institutions.

 Extracurricular activities

 The college is noteworthy for its extracurricular activities which are performed by students that fall outside the realm of the normal curriculum of college education.
 Examples include hosting science festivals and Model United Nations (MUN) assemblies, participating in debate competitions and sports tournaments. and so on.

 The college holds annual sports competitions that help students develop mental and physical toughness.